-Policy B5 - Light Pollution
+Policy B4 - Light Pollution

+All development should be designed in a way that does not require external lighting or the use of street lighting.
 Proposals for any necessary street and external lighting should comply with the current guidelines established for rural areas by the Institute of Lighting Engineers.

 Light pollution is detrimental to many species of nocturnal animals and birds, in particular owls and bats which are frequently seen and heard in this rural area.